git-pull/website/mentoring/faq.rst

      earliest influences you met every day, your teachers, conditioned you to think it's OK.
 And your teachers have more *far more* job security than most.
+- Will you be my reference?

+  I will be a reference and reliable witness to your ability, as well as your strengths learning.

+  Also, as a reminder, **I support my students through follow-ups included in the worshops** and **expect you to attend all of them**.
+This is important for reflecting on your improvements over time.

+  I look highly on students that exhibit:

+  - Improved / Good code quality
+  - Deplyed awebsite, service, product in staging, or better yet, production quality
+  - Open source contributions

+  These are areas of expertise where I can vouch.
 - Mobile development?

   Unfortunately, I don't provide that.
 Here's why: